ChongyaSong/YouML/README.md

 To install YouML, the easiest approach is to execute the following command (case-insensitive) in your command prompt/terminal:<br />
 `pip3 install YouML`

 Reminder: To achieve a stable performance, YouML retrieved from PyPi (i.e., Python official package repository: https://pypi.org/project/YouML/) is pinned to `Python 3.7.11` which is the version for development and self-testing.
-Furthermore, dependencies (nearly 50) that YouML relies on may mess the current Python environment and result in conflicts with the existing packages.
+Furthermore, dozens dependencies that YouML relies on may mess the current Python environment and result in conflicts with the existing packages.
 Accordingly, it is highly recommended to create a dedicated virtual environment (e.g., conda, pyenv) with a Python version of 3.7.11 for YouML.

 ### Install from Github via Setup Script
 If you prefer to employ a Python interpreter with a version `higher than 3.7.11` or simply want to install YouML manually, then you could follow the instructions below.

-Downloading the entire repository and uncompressing it as a folder `YouML-main`.
-YouML runs on top of nearly 50 dependencies which can be installed by two package managers:
+Downloading the entire repository (https://github.com/ChongyaSong/YouML) and uncompressing it as a folder `YouML-main`.
+YouML runs on top of dozens dependencies which can be installed by two package managers:
 1. Conda (recommended)
 2. Pip3

 Although it is easier to install dependencies using pip3, I still recommend `beginners` to install everything through conda due to the following reasons:
-1. PyPI is currently inaccessible via pip3 due to security threats.
-Consequently, you have to find alternative tools or search & install dependencies manually if there is something wrong with dependencies (e.g., version conflict).
+1. The command `pip3 search` is currently inaccessible due to security threats (as of today Feb 17, 2022).
+Consequently, you have to manually search alternative dependencies if there is something wrong during installation (e.g., version conflict).
 2. Pip3 installs dependencies in a serial and recursive way, so no effort is made to ensure the compatibilities among dependencies are fulfilled simultaneously.
 3. The prerequisite of using pip3 is to install a Python3 interpreter on your local machine.
 If the version of the installed Python3 interpreter is lower than 3.7.11, YouML is unable to drop features/columns via SQL queries and you have to search & install a new one to fulfill this requirement.
 Different interpreters reside in the same environment may result in conflicts and/or confuse you when using.